Updated Sep 09, 2021 | Published Jan 17, 2020 • 8 min read

 As far as we know, there is no way to opt out of this upgrade.
 If you don’t want the Mastercard, you could consider closing the account, but make sure you understand the impact that will have on your credit scores.

-Every month you’ll have access to a fairly wide and changing selection of discounts and financing offers.
+Every month the Sears cards provide access to a fairly wide and changing selection of discounts and financing offers.
 These offers are valid online and in-store, and you’ll usually have a choice between 5% off or a 0% APR period.